danirus/buildbot-sample-conf/README.md

 ### 3.1 Setup the in-house Git repository for the Django project

 [Django-sample-project](https://github.com/danirus/django-sample-project) represents the private Django project.
-It's the implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/).
+It's an implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/).

 The following steps create the private in-house Git repository for the project.

 #### 3.1.1 Create the git user and group

-The git repository of the project will live in the same server as Buildbot.
-Create a git user and group in the server and use ``/home/git`` as the home directory:
+For the sake of this example the Git repository for the project lives in the same server as Buildbot.
+Create a git user and group, and add your username to the git group:

     root@server:~# useradd -m -s /bin/bash git

-Add your username in the server to the git group in ``/etc/groups`` and copy your ssh key to ``/home/git/.ssh/authorized_keys`` to be able to transfer the repository to the server.
+    root@server:~# usermod -G git youruser

 #### 3.1.2 Create the git repository in the server

-Clone the bare [django-sample-project](https://github.com/danirus/django-sample-project) repository to start off the in-house Git repository for the project:
+Clone a bare copy of [django-sample-project](https://github.com/danirus/django-sample-project) to start off the in-house Git repository for the project:

     root@server:~# su - git
     git@server:~$ git clone git://github.com/danirus/django-sample-project.git